 Second, is where the wife obtains a divorce from a religious leader or someone with authority to hear her case and grant her an Islamic divorce.
 This is called a khulla.

-If you require advice about your marriage conducted under Sharia law Armstrong Legal may be able to help resolve issues in relation to divorce, spousal maintenance, property settlement or parenting issues.
+If you require advice about your marriage conducted under sharia law, Armstrong Legal may be able to help resolve issues in relation to divorce, spousal maintenance, property settlement or parenting issues.
+Contact us.